Intelligent devices

 Autonomous robot deployment expands

-Breakthroughs in simulation technology make it possible to train autonomous vehicles and robots far faster and cheaper than before, massively expanding their deployment.
+Breakthroughs in simulation technology make it possible to train autonomous vehicles and robots far more quickly and cheaply than before, massively expanding their deployment.
 While state-of-the-art models remain large and centralised, the AI most people interact with on a daily basis becomes highly distributed.
 Both the training and running of these models is increasingly done on devices at the edge of the network.

 25-yearhorizon